 That involves looking at, among other aspects, in-store promotions, planogram and layout compliance, and stock on hand.
 It does need to be noted though that what they look out for must be directly in line with the brief that the mystery shopping agency that employs them has given them.
 That also means that not all mystery shops are the same.

 One mystery shopper might have been directed to see if the stock of a particular product was where it was meant to be or if it was properly displayed.
 Another might be employed to test whether or not staff had adequate knowledge around a product that was recently introduced.

 In the case of our own mystery shopping exercise, we did it with the goal of testing out who had the best level of customer service between independent pharmacies and large pharmacies.
 And the results were surprising.

 That said, it must be noted that a mystery shopper can inspect absolutely anything about a store.
 It could be as general as observing the floor plan or as specific as looking at the way in which a product is stocked on the shelf.

-If you’re interested in setting up your own mystery shopping capability, this article is worth reading as it details the different approaches to setting it up.
+If you’re interested in setting up your own mystery shopping capability, this article is worth reading as it details the different approaches to set it up.
 It also compares the advantages and disadvantages of each.

 The key differences between field marketers and mystery shoppers

 When it comes to comparing field marketers to mystery shoppers, there are a number of key differences.
-For one, while your average field marketer is known to all of employees within the store, the whole purpose of a mystery shopper is to remain anonymous.
+For one, while your average field marketer is known to all the employees within the store, the whole purpose of a mystery shopper is to remain anonymous.

 Here are a few more differences between the two: